 Samsung Introduces 10nm Exynos 7 Series

-After a long time expectation the Samsung has introduces 10nm Exynos 7 Series 9610 microprocessor to customers around the globe.
+After a long time expectation, Samsung has introduced 10nm Exynos 7 Series 9610 microprocessor to customers around the globe.
 Samsung’s Exynos 7 Series 9610 CPU will support deep learning-based visual processing and 480fps slow-motion recording.

-The Exynos 9610 processor consists of four ARM cortex-A73 cores that run at 2.3GHz, also an additional four 1.6GHz cortex-A53 cores to help smartphones run apps and multiple tasks quicker.
+The Exynos 9610 processor consists of four ARM Cortex-A73 cores that run at 2.3GHz, also an additional four 1.6GHz Cortex-A53 cores to help smartphones run apps and multiple tasks quicker.
 A high-speed CPU, the chip also comes along with a second-generation ARM Bifrost-based Mali-G72 GPU.
-The Samsung said that it enables “more realistic and immersive graphics on mobile devices”.
+Samsung said that it enables “more realistic and immersive graphics on mobile devices”.
 The processor taps into the electronic giant’s 10-nanometre (nm) FinFET process, which it claims “elevates the multimedia experience in high-end smartphones”.

 The processor can support always-on sensing applications as well.
 These include features such as gesture recognition and context awareness.
 The company claimed that even when mobile devices use a traditional two-stack image sensor, its new processor can encode slow-motion video by using image-signal technology.

 Vice president of System LSI marketing at Samsung Electronics, Ben Hur, said: “The Exynos 7 Series 9610 is our latest mobile processor that delivers on added power and speed”.